 Ownership of rights relating to the Minute of Listening soundpacks are detailed in Schedule 3.

-Hull City of Culture grants the Foundation a non-exclusive, perpetual, royalty-free licence to use any content, including but not limited to audio and audio-visual recordings, created by Hull City of Culture in relation to NMB or the residencies.
+Hull City of Culture grants the Foundation a non-exclusive, perpetual, royalty-free licence to use any content which it is itself licensed to use, including but not limited to audio and audio-visual recordings, created by Hull City of Culture in relation to NMB or the residencies.

+Foundation grants Hull City of Culture a non-exclusive, perpetual, royalty-free licence to use any content which it is itself licensed to use, including but not limited to audio and audio-visual recordings of the 20 pieces of music being commissioned by the Foundation.

 LIABILITY, INDEMNITY AND INSURANCE